vignesh27-97/Spotify-Hadoop-Big-Data-Analysis/README.md

 •	Configured Hadoop ecosystem and executed multiple MapReduce programs in Java for data extraction, transformation and aggregation

-•	Developed Pig Latin scripts for analyzing the top performing artists based on streaming regions and stored into HDFS
+•	Developed Pig Latin scripts for analyzing the top performing artists based on streaming regions and stored the output results into HDFS

 •	Executed Ad-hoc queries for analyzing the Spotify data using Hive